The views expressed by the host on this program documented to be almost always right 99.7% of the time.

 We're in Los Angeles all week, by the way, folks.

-People uh you people are very clever.
+You people are very clever.

-You're watching on the Ditto Cam.
+You're watching on the ditto cam.

 Is that weather radar?

-What is it?
+What is in fact?

-In fact, it's Southern California weather radar.
+It's Southern California weather radar.

-I'm trying to scope out whether or not be able to indeed play golf as planned this afternoon.
+I'm trying to scope out whether or not I'll be able to indeed play golf as planned this afternoon.

 So it's not working.